 1. Isaac Newton was born prematurely and barely survived his first week on earth.

-Newton’s father, also named Isaac Newton, died a few months before young Isaac was born in 1642.
+Newton’s father, also named Isaac Newton, died a few months before young Isaac was born on December 25, 1642 (or January 4, 1643 New Style).
 When his mother, Hannah, gave birth, the baby was so tiny he wasn’t expected to survive.
-John Conduitt, who would later marry Newton’s niece, recounts Newton’s claim that “when he was born, he was so little they could put him into a quart pot.”
+John Conduitt, who would later marry Newton’s niece, recounted Newton’s claim that “when he was born, he was so little they could put him into a quart pot.”

 Like the story of Galileo and the Leaning Tower of Pisa, the story of Newton and the Apple has taken on legendary proportions.
 Lazing in the garden of his boyhood home, Newton saw an apple fall to the ground; in contemplating its fall, he also thought about the Moon moving in its orbit around the Earth, eventually deducing that the same force—gravity—was the cause of both.
 As he recalled later, he “began to think of gravity as extending to the orb of the moon.”
 Historians suggest that the apple story, which Newton only told very late in life, should be taken with a grain of salt.
 And he never claimed it bonked him on the head.

 4. Newton was the quintessential absent-minded professor.

 As a student and later a professor at Cambridge, Newton had a reputation for being reclusive, and even a bit nasty.
 He had few close friends, rarely spoke, and sometimes got so caught up in his work that he forgot to eat.
 On one occasion, when no one turned up for his class, he’s said to have lectured to an empty room.
 (Some have suggested that Newton was autistic—a claim that has been made about Einstein, too—but such diagnoses are very hard to support based on historical information alone.)

 5. Newton’s greatest work almost didn’t see the light of day.